theoephraim/node-google-spreadsheet/README.md

 ### `SpreadsheetRow`
 Represents a single row from a sheet.

 You can treat the row as a normal javascript object.
-Keys will be from the header row of your sheet, however the google API mangles the names a bit to make them simpler.
+Object keys will be from the header row of your sheet, however the google API mangles the names a bit to make them simpler.
 It's easiest if you just use all lowercase keys to begin with.

 #### `SpreadsheetRow.save( callback )`
 Saves any changes made to the row's values.